dustinGodfrey/Black-Hat-Python/Chapter-2 Basic Networking Tools/Netcat/README.md

 #### To Test:

 >[!NOTE]
->There are four tests that we will run to see if everything is functioning properly.
+>There are five tests that we will run to see if everything is functioning properly.

 1.
 Open a terminal on your Kali machine and run: